 - Be a passions detector - Try to figure out your guests' passions, once you do, ask them about it and if possible, orientate the tour more towards their passions!

-- Weather problems - Is the weather looking a bit iffy?
-Let your guests know that it is meant to rain heavily and ask if they are willing to reschedule the tour to the day before or after (only if the weather is good on those days).
+- Weather problems - There’s nothing like rain to ruin a good bike tour, or a very hot summer day to make a walking tour challenging!
+Let your guests know and ask if they are willing to reschedule the tour accordingly.
 IF NOT: The tour must go on!